 Many offshore service providers have found that it is very important to engage their customers in the process of selecting or hiring members for the team.
 These are the people who are readily accessible to the customer’s onsite team.

 We can assume that stakeholders at this point have reached a comfortable and effective collaboration model.
-Once the customer gets involved with selecting their offshore team and the collaboration model is in place, this helps everybody to build a good rapport and gel well with each other.
+Once the customer involved with selecting their offshore team and the collaboration model is in place, this helps everybody to build a good rapport and gel well with each other.
 This will go a long way in ensuring a successful end result for all stakeholders.

 3. Starting without investing in proper infrastructure

 An effective and efficient collaboration model is the key to running any successful operation today.
 In the context of an offshore engagement, where the various stakeholders are physically unable to meet face to face regularly, excellent telecommunication equipment must be in place to facilitate the communication process.
 This includes both communication hardware and software that is capable of handling large volumes of data while maintaining high quality.
-A high-speed, high capacity broadband internet link is of absolute need, in ensuring that voice and video conferencing can be carried out effectively.
+A high-speed, high capacity broadband internet link is of absolute need, in ensuring that voice and video conferencing carried out effectively.

 Anyone who has participated in an online video conference call will know how difficult it is to concentrate on the discussion at length.
 This difficultly arises as a result of the lack of face-to-face presence of the participants.
-This is an unavoidable complication in the offshore service delivery model, but this is a difficulty that can and should be eased as much as possible with the use of the best quality communication equipment and services that can be obtained.
+This is an unavoidable complication in the offshore service delivery model, but this is a difficulty that can and should eased as much as possible with the use of the best quality communication equipment and services that can obtained.
 Such equipment includes powerful enough computers, regularly updated communication software, a sound-proof meeting room with proper lighting, sensitive multi-way microphones, and sound systems in addition to a fast-broadband link.

 It has been noted one too many times that many companies who go offshoring do not give the due prominence that communication equipment deserves when setting up budgets and investments for their offshore engagements.